getbotty/Amp/README.md

 - The *text* input is a normal input
 - The *number* input accepts only numbers and formats them with thousand separators as you type
-- The *date* input shows a jQuery UI datepicker and accepts only valid dates.
+- The *date* input shows a datepicker calendar and accepts dates.

-You can also make Amp objects out of generic checkboxes and radio elements.
-For example, this will work too:

-	$('<input type="checkbox">').amp('checkbox', {}).element..appendTo(document.body);

-**Note**: The following functionality from jQuery Datepicker was  removed

-- RTL Support
-- Deprecated code
-- Made parseDate and formatDate properties of the Date object

 #### Options

-- **`format`** For *number* inputs it's the number (defaults to `0`) of decimal places.
+- **format** - For *number* inputs it's the number (defaults to `0`) of decimal places.
 If set to `0` there will be no decimal places so the input will accept only integers.
 For *text* inputs it's a regular expression that will prevent text not matching it to be entered (it will be reset on change).
 For *date* inputs it's the date format of the input field.
 The format can be combinations of the following: